raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

 ⚫️⚪️
 ```

 Voila!
 Rotating a square consists of dividing it into four "region" squares, rotating each one clockwise, then moving the regions one position clockwise.
+It brings whirling dervishes to mind.[^delightful]

+[^delightful]: There are other interesting, and elegant ways to rotate a square 90 degrees clockwise, the simplest being `zip(square)`.
+They each have their own set of trade-offs to consider.
+For example, the 'whirling regions' approach can also be generalized to handle rotating squares in 180- and 270- degree increments, not to mention reflections on either axis.
+But for the purpose of this essay, 'whirling regions' is the one we will consider most interesting.

 ---